 Secondary historical accounts, e.g., books on the history of Barnstable County, typically date the construction of the Olde Courthouse in 1772 or 1774 without providing references to primary information or other sources.
-These dates are probably suggested by a well-documented protest that took place at the Barnstable Courthouse on September 6, 1774.
-On that date, a band of patriots barred the King’s judge from entering the building in protest of a decree that required all jurors to be appointed by the Crown’s local sheriff.
-According to an account of this event published in 1837, this was the “first open overt act done in the face of day without disguise, (in the controversy with Great Britain), which according to the British jurisprudence would be called treason.”
+These dates are probably suggested by a well-documented protest that took place at the Barnstable Courthouse on September 27, 1774.
+On that date, a band of patriots barred the King’s judge from entering the building to protest a decree that required all jurors be appointed by the Crown’s local sheriff.
+According to an account of this event published in 1837, this was the “first open overt act done in the face of day without disguise (in the controversy with Great Britain), which according to the British jurisprudence would be called treason.”

 The Olde Colonial Courthouse served as the Barnstable County courthouse until the current courthouse was completed in 1834.
 When its mission as a courthouse ceased, the building was sold to Sidney Ainsworth and subsequently deeded to Samuel Whitman on March 16, 1840.

 1] See Freeman, Frederick, History of Cape Cod: The Annals of Barnstable County, including